The Terra Viva Grants Directory brings free funding information to the developing world. Please consider making a donation to support our operations.

 American Philosophical Society — Fund for Exploration and Field Research

-The Lewis and Clark Fund for Exploration and Field Research supports doctoral students to collect specimens and data in disciplines relying heavily on field studies, e.g., including biology, ecology, geography, and others.
+The Lewis and Clark Fund for Exploration and Field Research supports doctoral students in collecting specimens and data in disciplines relying heavily on field studies, e.g., biology, ecology, geography, and others.
 Applicants from the USA may use the grants for research anywhere in the world.
 Applicants from other countries must be based at an institution in the USA, or carry out their work in the USA.
 The grants are up to US$5 thousand.
-The closing date for applications is 15 November 2023.
+The closing date for applications is 15 November 2024.
 Link